bhauman/bhauman.github.com/drafts/devcards.md

-Thus constrained, we are less likely to freely experiment but rather continually run a cost-benefit analysis in our heads as to whether trying to validate a certain piece code is practical in our current application environment.
+Thus constrained, we are less likely to freely experiment but rather continually run a cost-benefit analysis in our heads as to whether trying to validate a certain piece of code is practical in our current application environment.
 We end up writing longer stretches of code without the value of feedback.
 I would venture that this alters the code we write, as we will be prejudiced towards conservative tried and true